jaantollander/masters-thesis/content/30_background.md

 A Linux distribution comprises of some version of the Linux kernel combined with a set of utility programs such as a shell, command-line tools, a package manager and a graphical user interface.

-At the time of writing, CSC Puhti is using the RedHat Enterprise Linux distribution version 7.? and was in transition to version 8.?.

 ## Lustre cluster storage system
 Lustre documentation [@lustredocs]